badbug0101/docs/tcpdump-primer.md

 Adapted from the `tcpdump` manpage
 ---
+I can't recommend `tcpdump` manpage enough.
+I have spent a long time (more than a decade) reading that manpage and every single time I find something new to learn in it.

 * To print the start and end packets (the SYN and FIN packets) of each TCP conversation that involves a non-local host.